The FormSmarts API client allows you to quickly automate online form workflows with a simple and intuitive Python interface.

 The FormSmarts API client allows you to automate form workflows with simple Python programs:

-Here is a short code example that:
+Here is a short code example that looks up forms submitted since May 5, 2025, and:

 1. Sends a copy of the form entry to a member of staff if the person checked a box asking to be contacted